RiolaLama/book_store/README.md

+# Book Store
-# Welcome to our Book Store project, a web application developed using HTML, CSS, Bootstrap, JavaScript, and PHP, with MySQL as the database.
+Welcome to our Book Store project, a web application developed using HTML, CSS, Bootstrap, JavaScript, and PHP, with MySQL as the database.

 Pages Overview
 Home Page: The landing page provides an introduction to the Book Store and showcases featured books.